andrey-pohilko/registry-cli/README.md

 please include your changes into `test.py` and run tests to check that your changes do not break existing functionality.

-For tests to work, install `mock` library
+For tests to work, more libraries are needed
 ```
   pip install -r requirements-ci.txt
 ```